steffenhartleib/EmailSubjecLinesOpenRates/README.md

 The data set includes ove 500 email campaigns sent in 2016.<br />
 <br />
 Features for the multi variate regression model include:
-* The total revenue we generated from the artist mentioned in the subject line.
-If no artist mentioned, it's $0.
-(As a proxy of the popularity of the artist)
+* The total revenue we generated from the artist mentioned in the subject line, as proxy of the popularity of the artist.
+If no artist is mentioned, the value is $0
 * The time sent
 * Weekday sent
 * $ amount off